Message from the Chief

 • This program has allowed officers to concentrate more on crime related issues and has been effective in diverting individuals away from the criminal justice system.

-• Our program has been invited to the National MH Co-Responder conference in Omaha, NE in June 2024 to present information on our program and the successes we have had.
+• Our program was selected to present at the National MH Co-Responder conference in Omaha, NE in June 2024 to present information on the successes we have had.

 Training: